-- The Plaintiffs by Counterclaim West Face and Boland, counterclaim against the Defendants by Counterclaim, Catalyst, Callidus, Glassman, De Alba, Riley (collectively, the "Catalyst Defendants"); Virginia Jamieson ("Jamieson"), Emmanuel Rosen ("Rosen"), B.C.
+- The Plaintiffs by Counterclaim-, West Face and Boland, counterclaim against the Defendants by Counterclaim, Catalyst, Callidus, Glassman, De Alba, Riley (collectively, the "Catalyst Defendants"); Virginia Jamieson ("Jamieson"), Emmanuel Rosen ("Rosen"), B.C.
 Strategy Ltd., B.C.
 Strategy UK Ltd. (together with B.C.
-Strategy Ltd., "Black Cube"), and Psy Group Inc. ("Psy Group") (the Catalyst Defendants, Jamieson, Rosen, Black Cube and Psy Group, collectively, the "Counterclaim Defendants"): - (a) A declaration that the Counterclaim Defendants have defamed West Face and Boland; - (b) Damages in the amount of \$500 million for defamation, conspiracy, breach of confidence, inducing breach of confidence, inducing breach of contract, inducing breach of fiduciary duty, and the tort of unlawful means; - (c) A declaration that Glassman, De Alba, and Riley are personally liable for the unlawful actions carried out by or through Catalyst, Callidus, the other Counterclaim Defendants, and/or any other corporation, entity, representative or agent through which he or they participated or engaged in wrongdoing as pleaded in this Counterclaim; - (d) A declaration under section 140 of the Courts of Justice Act that the Catalyst Defendants are vexatious litigants and an Order that (i) no further proceeding may be instituted by the Catalyst Defendants or any subset of them in any court against West Face or its officers, directors, or employees; and that (ii) proceedings previously instituted by the Catalyst Defendants or any subset of them against West Face or its officers, directors, or employees may not be continued, except by leave of a judge of the Superior Court of Justice;
+Strategy Ltd., "Black Cube"), and Psy Group Inc.-, the operating name of Invop Ltd., ("Psy Group") (the Catalyst Defendants, Jamieson, Rosen, Black Cube-, and Psy Group, collectively, the "Counterclaim Defendants") for: - (a) A declaration that the Counterclaim Defendants have defamed West Face and Boland; - (b) Damages General damages in the amount of \$500 450 million for West Face and \$50 million for Boland, for defamation, conspiracy, breach of confidence, inducing breach of confidence, inducing breach of fiduciary duty, and the tort of unlawful means; - (c) A declaration that Glassman, De Alba, and Riley are personally liable for the their unlawful actions carried out by or through or in the name of Catalyst, Callidus, the other Counterclaim Defendants, and/or any other corporation, entity, representative or agent through which he or they participated or engaged in wrongdoing as pleaded in this Counterclaim; - (d) A declaration that the Counterclaim Defendants are jointly and severally liable to West Face and Boland for all loss, harm or damage caused by or as a result of the conspiracy complained of herein;